A month-long, residency-style program for people who want to finally make a story they can show.

 You bring a story idea you’ve been sitting on.

-Over the course of one month, you turn it into a portfolio piece you can show, share, submit, pitch, and/or develop further.
+Over the course of four weeks, you turn it into a portfolio piece you can show, share, submit, pitch, and/or develop further.

 With the help of: